Day One sessions

 ISUCard

-Be sure to bring your non expired state or federal issued photo ID, such as a passport, drivers license, identification card, learners permit, or military ID, in addition to your university identification number, to get your ISUCard.
+Stop by the ISUCard Office to pick up your ISUCard.
+Please bring your non-expired state or federal-issued photo ID, such as a passport, driver's license, identification card, learner's permit, or military ID, along with your university identification number, to obtain your ISUCard.

 0530 Beardshear Hall